MasterIfeanyi/ifeanyi-mernapp-goals-users/README.md

 Chima Ifeanyi ThankGod
 ## Description

-This is a simple project that allows a user to register, log-in and and the goals they hope to achieve.
+This is a simple project that allows a user to register, log-in and save the goals they hope to achieve.

 ## React